raindropio/help/docs/using/backups/index.md

 3. Shortly after first backup will be made

 ### Google Drive
-In addition you can enable automatic backups to your `Google Drive`.
+You can also enable automatic backups to your Google Drive.
-Backup will be saved to `Raindrop.io-Export.html` and `Raindrop.io-Export.csv` file
+Backups are saved as `Raindrop.io-Export.html` and `Raindrop.io-Export.csv` in the root of your Drive.

+You can move these files to any folder—they will remain linked to Raindrop.

 #### Enable Google Drive Backup
 1. Visit [settings page](https://app.raindrop.io/settings/backups)